Stand with Ukraine flag

 Socket Connector Configuration

-This guide will help you to get familiar with Socket Connector configuration for ThingsBoard IoT Gateway.
-Use general configuration guide to enable this Connector.
-The purpose of this Connector is to connect to your server using TCP or UDP connection type.
+This guide will help you get familiar with Socket Connector configuration for ThingsBoard IoT Gateway.
+Use the general configuration guide to enable this Connector.
+It’s purpose

 This Connector is useful when you have a local server in your facility or corporate network and want to push data from the server to ThingsBoard.